Phase transitions and gravitational waves in a non-abelian vector dark matter scenario: Acknowledgments

 \section{Acknowledgments}

-NB is supported by the National Natural Science Foundation of China (Grant No. 12475105).
-LP's work is supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by the European Union – NextGenerationEU.
-LDR's work has been funded by the European Union – Next Generation EU through the research grant number P2022Z4P4B “SOPHYA - Sustainable Optimised PHYsics Algorithms: fundamental physics to build an advanced society” under the program PRIN 2022 PNRR of the Italian Ministero dell’Università e Ricerca (MUR) and by the research grant number 20227S3M3B “Bubble Dynamics in Cosmological Phase Transitions” under the program PRIN 2022 of the Italian Ministero dell’Università e Ricerca (MUR).
+N. B. is supported by the National Natural Science Foundation of China (Grant No. 12475105).
+The work of L. P. is supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by the European Union – NextGenerationEU.
+The work of L. D. R. has been funded by the European Union – Next Generation EU through Research Grant No. P2022Z4P4B ``SOPHYA - Sustainable Optimised PHYsics Algorithms: fundamental physics to build an advanced society'' under the program PRIN 2022 PNRR of the Italian Ministero dell’Università e Ricerca (MUR) and by Research Grant No. 20227S3M3B ``Bubble Dynamics in Cosmological Phase Transitions'' under the program PRIN 2022 of the Italian Ministero dell’Università e Ricerca (MUR).